mechanical-turk/cobalt-base/README.md

 # Enter cobalt

-cobalt framework is a tool for creating cli scaffolding tools.
+`cobalt-base` is a tool for creating cli scaffolding tools.
 (It's a tool that creates tools - so meta)

-`cobalt-base` is where all the modules that are part of the cobalt framework are bundled up together into a single useful module.
 Import `cobalt-base` into your project, and with a few really easy steps, start coding your own scaffolding tool.

 Step 1: Follow the instructions at https://github.com/keremkazan/cobalt-starter to get the boilerplate code.